naomizhangyy/BCRC-DSGroup/Wenzhao Xie/readme.md

   Next week plan: complete other two testcase, the combine these cases together to a simple convolution network, test it.

+  All the test files needed for simulation and the DLA code have been uploaded, it can be run without bug in vivado2018.2(only in simulation).

 -----------------------------------------
 Weekly Report 1.9-1.15